Forecasting and Backtesting Gradient Allocations of Expected Shortfall: Empirical study

 \subsection{Model evaluation}

-We conduct the comparative and traditional backtests in the two-step approach.
-In Section~\ref{sec:one:step:approach} we also conduct those in the one-step approach~\citep{fissler2023backtesting}.
+We conduct the comparative and traditional backtests in the two-step approach, where we handle hypotheses on VaR (and ES) and those on ESCs separately; see Section~5.4 in \citep{fissler2024backtesting}.
+In Section~\ref{sec:one:step:approach} we also conduct those in the alternative one-step approach~\citep{fissler2024backtesting}.
 For the comparative backtests, we follow Section~2.3 of \citet{nolde2017elicitability} and conduct the \emph{Diebold-Mariano (DM)}-tests~\citep{diebold1995comparing} for the series of score differences.
 For an \emph{HAC estimator}~\citep{andrews1991heteroskedasticity} in the test statistic, we choose the \emph{Bartlett kernel}~\citep{newey1987simple} with the automatic bandwidth estimator based on AR(1) approximation; see Section~6 of~\citet{andrews1991heteroskedasticity}.
 In the context of~\citet{nolde2017elicitability}, we choose CR.OPT for the benchmark model and compare other models as internal models.
-Consequently, in the three-zone approach of \citet{fissler2016expected}, the red region indicating superiority of CR.OPT over a compared model is statistically supported, the green region shows that CR.OPT is inferior to the alternative model, and the yellow region means that further investigation is required since there is no statistical evidence on the order between the two models.
+Consequently, in the three-zone approach of \citet{fissler2016expected}, the red region indicates that the superiority of CR.OPT over a compared model is statistically supported, the green region shows that CR.OPT is inferior to the alternative model, and the yellow region means that further investigation is required since there is no statistical evidence on the order between the two models.
 We fix the significance level to be $0.05$.
-We repeat this analysis for total VaR, total ES, tuple of ES contributions, and $j$th ES contribution for $j=1,\dots,d$.
-For the scoring functions, we choose the pinball loss for VaR, \emph{AL log score}~\citep{taylor2019forecasting} for ES, and square loss for tuple of ES contributions, as well as each of them.
+We repeat this analysis for total VaR, total ES, tuple of ESCs, and $j$th ESC for $j=1,\dots,d$, although, in terms of multi-objective elicitability, the results on ESCs are not meaningful if forecast accuracy is ranked in total VaRs.
+For the scoring functions, we choose the pinball loss for VaR, \emph{AL log score}~\citep{taylor2019forecasting} for ES, and squared loss for tuple of ESCs, as well as each of them.
 Tables~\ref{table:test:var:es:esc} and~\ref{table:test:escs} report the average scores and p-values of the one-sided and two-sided DM-tests, based on which we obtain the regions in the three-zone approach.